Every morning I awake in pain and sorrow. Why, you ask?

-When the king heard that, he fell into a passion, and said: “If you love me like salt, your love shall be repaid with salt.”
+When the king heard that, he fell into a passion.
+“If you love me like salt, your love shall be repaid with salt!”

-Then he divided the kingdom between the two older girls, and ordered a sack of salt to be bound on the back of the youngest.
+He divided the kingdom between the two older girls and ordered a sack of salt to be bound on the back of my youngest.
 Two servants were instructed to lead her into the wild forest.

-We all begged and prayed for her, but the king’s anger was not to be appeased.
+I begged the king to reconsider, but his anger could not be appeased.
 How she cried when she had to leave us!
 The whole road was strewn with the pearls which flowed from her eyes.